zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 By seeing the One as something that can be known or experienced, the Nous becomes a subject and the One appears as an object.
 Yet the Nous exists within the One, emanates from the One.

 The Nous contemplates how it could know something that cannot be expressed within the set of all possible thoughts.
-The Nous could attempt to list all possible definable things.
-But that list is inexhaustible.
-The Nous could attempt to list all of the things that are not the One.
-But that list is inexhaustible.
+The Nous could attempt to list all possible definable things but that list is inexhaustible.
+The Nous could attempt to list all of the things that are not the One but that list is inexhaustible.

 The Nous is aware of a mystery in these dilemmas.
 The Nous emanates from the One but the One seems to be unknowable.
 The Nous appears to be denied the ability to truly know itself as it cannot know the source from which it emanated.

 The Nous then contemplates the Psyche, the boundary between itself and the One.
 The Nous desires to dissolve the boundary between itself and the One.
-All universes, including our own, are created through the Nous's exhaustive search of the Psyche in search of a means to dissolve the Psyche.
+All universes, including our own, are created through the Nous's exhaustive search of the Psyche to find a means to dissolve the Psyche.
 This is a process of separation.
 The Nous as individual from the One.

 ### The Returning